Mildenhall Stadium: Greyhound racing closure and return

 Greyhound racing was held every Tuesday and Friday night (all year round) but on 15 January 2018 it was announced that the racing would cease.
 With the ongoing problems experienced by the track, the majority of its biggest trainers left for Crayford Stadium, Henlow Stadium and Harlow Stadium, which resulted in racing only being held one night per week before the closure.
-In 2020, Kevin Boothby (the Towcester promoter) announced the return of racing and renamed the stadium Suffolk Downs.
+In 2020, Kevin Boothby (the Towcester promoter at the time) announced the return of racing and renamed the stadium Suffolk Downs.
 The first trial session took place on 12 January 2022.

 When racing returned the first meeting was held on 8 February 2022, with the primary race distance being 388 metres.
 Mark Wallis joined the stadium training ranks during 2023 and won his 14th Greyhound Trainer of the Year title after recording 1591 points.

 On 30 July 2024, the stadium suffered a fire which caused significant damage to several areas.
 The building containing machinery and agricultural vehicles was destroyed and damage was caused to the bar area and offices.
 The stadium remained closed for the remainder of 2024 and was expected to return in the second half of 2025.

+In December 2025, Boothby relinquished the lease to the Arena Racing Company, who reverted the name back to Mildenhall Stadium.
+The lease was agreed with stadium landlords Spedeworth International Ltd and the management of the lease would be overseen by Simon Franklin, Director of Yarmouth Stadium.